 Tarangire National Park Safari Tours - Tailor Made for You

-When you start your safari tour in Tarangire National Park, it will be the plethora of baobab trees that first captures your eye.
+When you start your elephant safari holiday in Tarangire National Park, there will be a plethora of baobab trees that first captures your eye.
 Tarangire National Park is located 120 km west of Arusha.
-It is an expanse of gently rolling hills with savannah plains, rivers like railways lines cut deep into the red earth and wild animals in every patch of the park.
+It is an expanse of gently rolling hills with savannah plains, and rivers, like railways lines, cut deep into the red earth.
 The magical baobab trees seem to dwarf the game that feeds beneath them.
-All year long, huge herds of elephants roam the park, on those plains or near watering holes.
+All year long, huge herds of elephants roam the park, on the plains or near watering holes.

-Tarangire National Park covers approximately 2600 square kilometres, making it smaller than the Serengeti National Park or the Ngorongoro Conservation area, but you cannot compare the density of animals, especially in the dry season.
+Tarangire National Park covers approximately 2600 square kilometres, making it smaller than the Serengeti National Park or the Ngorongoro Conservation area, but there is no comparison to the density of animals, especially in the dry season.
 Tarangire National Park can either be an essential stopover on a Northern Tanzania Safari Holiday, or a 5 day safari in its own right.

-Being quite close to Arusha, it is normally the first park for safari tours to stop – but most make it a day trip and cars most often carry on to Manyara and Ngorongoro for the evenings’ end.
-This makes Tarangire National Park a gem of park.
+Being quite close to Arusha, it is normally the first park for safari tours to stop, but most make it a day trip and cars most often carry on to Manyara and Ngorongoro for the evenings’ end.
+This makes Tarangire National Park a gem of a park.
 When your safari car goes deeper into the national park, you will hardly see another car or visitor.

 Tarangire National Park is blessed with some excellent accommodation options, both within and just outside the National Park.
 We can place you in any location which suits your budget and level of comfort.

-If you stay on a hillside with views over Lake Manyara, then the Sangaiwe Tented Camp near Sangaiwe Gate has to be your first choice.
+If you want to stay on a hillside with views over Lake Manyara, then the Sangaiwe Tented Camp near Sangaiwe Gate has to be your first choice.
 Slightly lower down, and on the edge of Lake Burunge, is the Burunge Tented Camp.
-This is excellent as it allows for walking safaris, but is not quite as secluded as Sangaiwe.
-Inside the park is the utterly luxurious but quite pricey Oliver’s Camp, or the more reasonably priced but less personal, Tarangire Wildlife Camp.
+This is an excellent option as it allows for walking safaris, but is not quite as secluded as Sangaiwe.
+Inside the park is the utterly luxurious, but quite pricey, Oliver’s Camp, or the more reasonably priced but less personal, Tarangire Wildlife Camp.